MCL Tear Robertsville, MO

 Causes of an MCL Tear

-- Contact Sports: Football, soccer, and hockey players in Robertsville, MO commonly face direct hits to the outer knee, resulting in the inner knee being overstretched or torn.
+• Contact Sports: Football, soccer, and hockey players in Robertsville, MO commonly face direct hits to the outer knee, leading to overstretching or tearing of the inner knee.

 Symptoms of an MCL Tear